User registration

 Two-step registration

-In case of two-step registration, the SDK asks the app for optional initial registration data.
+For two-step registration, the SDK asks the app for optional initial registration data.
 The data is sent to the IDAAS-core where the custom registration is initialized.
 The optional initialization result is sent back to the SDK.
-Then the SDK asks the app for a registration data, providing the optional initialization data provided by the IDAAS-core.
+Then the SDK asks the app for a registration data, providing the optional initialization data that the IDAAS-core provided.
 The registration data is sent to the IDAAS-core, where the custom registration script is executed.
 The result of the custom script (status code and optional data) is sent back to the SDK and the registration result is propagated to the app.

-To start registration with a custom IDP, you should call the Onegini.instance.userClient.registerUser
+To start registration with a custom IDP, call the Onegini.instance.userClient.registerUser

 function, similar to registration with a browser IDP, with the custom identity provider ID string.

 The application needs to communicate information to the SDK about the current step.
-The events that the application needs to listen to are: InitCustomRegistrationEvent
+The events that the application need to listen to are InitCustomRegistrationEvent

 and FinishCustomRegistrationEvent